jameshume/jehtech/src/html/mobile_comms.md

 * MTU size

 Thus, I didn't have to configure any of the above myself.

+One thing to note is that, if for example you want to modify the RATs being used (see `+URAT`) you must set the MNO profile first, then the RAT, otherwise the profile will overwrite any RAT setting made previously!

 #### Modem Power Settings
 <table class="jehtable">